allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 ## Context

-The W3C DID specification are a building block to realize a SSI platform for tendermint based chains.
+The W3C DID specifications are the building blocks to realize a Self Sovereign Identity (SSI) platform for Tendermint based chains.

-In the context of cosmos-cash project the SSI approach is a viable path to provide a technical solution for issues around identity, privacy and security that is compliant with regulations such as GDPR.
+In the context of the Cosmos Cash project, the SSI approach is a viable path to provide a technical solution for issues around identity, privacy and security that is compliant with regulations such as GDPR and AML.

 ## Decision

-> This section describes our response to these forces.
-It is stated in full sentences, with active voice.
-"We will ..."
-> {decision body}

 The DID W3C specification are designed using the "open world assumption" approach for data modelling.
 For the cosmos-cash implementation we will be following the did-core specification: custom properties will require a fork and a different implementation of the cosmos-cash did module.